mosaic-design-system/docs/src/components/spinner.md

 storybook: https://refactored-telegram-b90726d9.pages.github.io/release/?path=/docs/components-spinner-introduction
 tabs:
   - title: Usage
-    body: >
+    body: >-
       ## What is a Spinner

       A **Spinner** is used to show the user that something is currently happening on the application.
-It is an animated component that **doesn't** show progress (that would be a [**Progress Indicator**](/components/progress-bar), but provides visual feedback to the user that the application has responded to their input and hasn't frozen.
+It is an animated component that **doesn't** show progress (that would be a **[Progress Indicator](/components/progress-bar)**, but provides visual feedback to the user that the application has responded to their input and hasn't frozen.

       ### When and why

       **Spinners** are used when retrieving data or performing slow calculations, and help to notify users that something is underway.
 The waiting experience is a crucial aspect of a design.
 Although it may not be obvious what is occurring in the background, it is important to communicate clearly that progress is being made.